sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

     There is only 1 possible pulse dimensions within a tract model

-## NLP case: batch and token dimension
+## NLP: stateless model with dynamic batch and token dimension

 In a prior example in tutorial [on multiple input outputs](./3_multi_inputs_outputs.md) we recommended to avoid using the provided code as such.
 Let's remedy to the snippet to make a better Albert in NNEF: